The government announced winners of a contest to tell real voices from deepfake audio

 "They have a really hard time transitioning between different emotions, whereas a human being can be amused in one sentence and distraught in the next." says Przygoda.

-In an FTC video, the company says its tool is over 99.9% accurate, but Przygoda says it's not yet ready for independent testing, and the contest judges did not test the submissions under real world conditions.
+In an FTC video, the company says its tool should be over 99.9% accurate, but Przygoda says it's not yet ready for independent testing, and the contest judges did not test the submissions under real world conditions.

 The three winners will split a cash prize of $35,000.
 Another company, Pindrop Security, received recognition for its work but will not receive cash because it's a larger organization.